 through 100% volunteer effort.

-others who are traveling long distances to provide us with
+others who are traveling long distances to provide us with their

-records & expense reports will be openly reviewed on the ground at
+& expense reports will be openly reviewed on the ground at Wild

 attendees/participants interested in such transparency and

-We are very happy to announce that, for the 5th year running, the Wild
+are very happy to announce that, for the 6th year running, the Wild